 Signs become visible on the ash tree 3 or 4 years after the onset of infestation.
 The most striking signs are a general decline of the tree, indicated by premature yellowing of foliage, dead branches and thinning-out at the top.
 D-shaped holes may be visible on the bark and S-shaped tracks can be seen under the bark.
 Many suckers (new branches) on the tree also indicate the presence of the insect.
 The tree generally dies in under 7 years.

 Healthy ash trees or those lightly affected by the ash borer can be preventively treated with a botanical pesticide, TreeAzin®.
 The City offers a subsidy for the application of this treatment, i.e. 50% of costs, up to $200 per tree (maximum of 2 ash trees per year per residence).
 To find out about contractors offering TreeAzin® treatment, visit the BioForest website.
-In times of low infestation, such as in Vaudreuil-Dorion at present, it is recommended that ash trees be treated with TreeAzin® every 2 years.
+In times of high infestation, such as in Vaudreuil-Dorion at present, it is recommended that ash trees be treated with TreeAzin® two years in a row, to allow one year to pass, then to treat again two more consecutive years.
 Contractors must have a registration certificate from the City for the application of low-impact pesticides.

 If the tree is heavily infested, it is not effective to treat it and it’s therefore recommended to cut it down before it becomes weak and dangerous, and also to limit the risk of infestation.
 Zoning By-law 1275 permits the felling of ash trees between October 1 and March 15, unless the tree is a safety hazard.

 In the summer of 2014, the City drew up an inventory of public ash trees.
 Each summer, traps are installed to detect the presence of the insect.
 On public lands, work has already begun.
 Ash trees in poor condition are felled and replaced by other tree species, while some of the healthy trees are treated to protect them from the Emerald Ash Borer.
-In 2015 and 2016, 200 public ash trees were treated with TreeAzin®.
+Every year since 2015, a hundred public ash trees are treated with TreeAzin®.